RRinTransportation/rr-measure-basic/feature-extraction/data_documentation.md

    - Specifies the number of GitHub links found in the paper (main paper, excluding the references).

 3. **`is_availability`**
-   - Indicates whether a ``data availability`` section is present in the paper.
+   - Indicates whether a "data availability" section is present in the paper.

 4. **`is_data_mentioned_in_section`**
-   - Flags whether the word ``data`` is mentioned in the section title.
+   - Flags whether the word "data" is mentioned in the section title.

 5. **`is_experiment_mentioned_in_section`**
-   - Flags whether the word ``experiment`` is mentioned in the section title.
+   - Flags whether the word "experiment" is mentioned in the section title.

 6. **`is_link_in_availability_statement`**
    - Indicates if there are any links present in the data availability section.